 On June 12 2015 the Documentary Heritage Community Program (DHCP) was announced from Library and Archives Canada.
 Though many of our members are unable to access these funds, the SCAA is able to, and will apply to provide services to our membership as well as advocate for the archival community in Saskatchewan

 The SCAA Grants Committee wishes to thank all those members who submitted project proposals for the 2024-2025 Institutional Grants Program (IGP).
 All applications are now in the hands of the committee to be adjudicated in the near future.

 In order to receive funds the institutional member must be a “member in good standing” in the year the application is made AND in the year the funds are received.

 Please review your institution’s SCAA membership status to assure your eligibility.

-Reports for previous grants must be received prior to granting of new funding.
+Reporting requirements for previous projects must be fulfilled prior to release of funds for new successful applications.

 Granted funds must be used for the project awarded and any un-expended funds must be returned to the SCAA office.

 Any changes or modifications to how granted funds are to be used need to be reported to the SCAA.
 Institutions who change the project scope or budget without prior approval from the SCAA may be required to return some or all of the granted funds to the SCAA.